Transcranial magnetic stimulation and peristimulus frequencygram

 Todd G., Rogasch N. C., Türker K. S.

-• Anahtar Kelimeler: Transcranial magnetic stimulation, Motor cortex, Human, Single motor unit
+• Keywords: Transcranial magnetic stimulation, Motor cortex, Human, Single motor unit

 Objective: The aim of our study was to use peristimulus frequencygram (PSF) constructed from single motor unit recordings to further characterise the responses evoked by low intensity TMS.
 Methods: Twelve healthy subjects (age 32 ± 11 years) received single-pulse TMS over the first dorsal interosseus (FDI) motor area during weak isometric index finger abduction.
 Several hundred stimuli were delivered at a frequency of ∼0.3.
 Hz and at an intensity of 79-110% of active motor threshold.
 FDI electromyogram (EMG) was recorded with surface and intramuscular fine wire electrodes.
 For single motor units, data analysis involved construction of a peristimulus time histogram (PSTH) and PSF.
 Surface EMG analysis involved signal averaging.
 Cumulative sums (CUSUMs) were calculated for SEMG, PSTH, and PSF data.
 Results: Forty-five single motor units were identified.
 The average number of stimuli per unit was 201 ± 112.
 Characterisation of the response evoked by TMS differed with the use of SEMG, PSTH, and PSF CUSUMs.
 Conclusions: The duration of the EMG silence that follows the MEP during voluntary contraction was longer in the PSF than SEMG and PSTH.
 Significance: These findings highlight the importance of using both probability and frequency-based analysis when determining the duration of inhibitory events in peripheral recordings. © 2011 International Federation of Clinical Neurophysiology.